-The objective of the Municipality is to strive towards a safe community in Kannaland through the proactive management of traffic, environmental health, fire, and disaster risks.
+The objective of the Municipality is to strive towards a safe community in Kannaland through the proactive management of traffic, environmental health, fire and disaster risks.
 The function of the traffic service is critical to ensure overall law enforcement and road safety within the Kannaland municipal area.
-The COVID 19 pandemic has been managed effectively according to new regulations per law, which must be adhered to.
+A Traffic Safety and revenue plan will be developed during the 2020/2021 financial year, with the assistance of the Provincial Treasury and Department of Local Government.
+The Disaster Management Team has established a Joint Operating Centre where all disasters are managed and coordinated from.
+The team's goal is to ensure that the constituants of Kannaland reside in a safe environment.
+The covid 19 pandemic has been managed effectively according new leglisations to be adhered to.
 The Municipality will focus more on environmental health in terms of alien invasive planning and biodiversity aspects.